bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 ### Non-Angular contexts

-Non-Angular contexts do not use a DI framework and must manually instantiate their dependencies **in the correct order**.
+Non-Angular contexts do not use a DI framework and must therefore manually instantiate their dependencies **in the correct order**.
 Instantiating dependencies out of order may result in null values being injected into services, causing runtime errors.